Flank/flank/docs/host_binaries_solutions_comparison.md

 1. If you don't have configured rclone, configure this first.

-2. After clone repo sync with git annex `git annex sync file_name --content`
+2. After clone repo sync with git-annex `git annex sync file_name --content`